 As product life cycles continue to shorten and 3D printing develops, customer expectations have also risen, along with an expectation of rapid prototype turnaround times.

 The flexibility and scope for changes in the production of machined plastic enclosures compared to metal or injection moulded enclosure alternatives means that the former can meet designers’ and developers’ higher expectations.
-They also are increasingly selecting custom plastic enclosures over other types because with machined plastic enclosures there are no expensive, obsolete injection mould tools involved.
+They are increasingly selecting custom plastic enclosures over other types because with machined plastic enclosures there are no expensive, obsolete injection mould tools involved.

 Sustainability and the Plastic Sector